Aircraft noise & mitigation

 Any changes to flight paths would require extensive public consultation and will be confirmed through an airspace change process which is determined by the Civil Aviation Authority.
 The airspace change process is separate from the development consent regime for the third runway project and it is likely that final flight path designs will happen after obtaining development consent for the third runway.

 As far as possible, we intend to integrate the consultations for our development consent application and airspace changes required for a third runway.
-We plan to undertake the first stage of consultation next Summer (2017).
+We plan to undertake the first stage of consultation later this year.
 We are confident that when we come to submit our development consent application in 2019, it will give an indication of where flight paths and their associated noise impacts are likely to be.

 Because of the extensive consultation process required, it is not possible to confirm right now where new flight paths will be.
 We understand that means there will be a period of uncertainty for those living around Heathrow, however it’s important that residents’ views are taken into account when planning airspace.